 or better.
 They sometimes run special events in this poker

-room such as the river poker series. - Ambience: A smoke free poker room is always a good thing
+• Ambience: A smoke free poker room is always a good thing

 and this one certainly is.
 It's well separated from the rest